softmoth/handwriting-tools/README.md

 ```
 perl font-joiner.pl < Examples/Beowulf.txt > Beowulf-joined.txt
-perl font-joiner.pl --encode UTF8 Examples/Beowulf.txt
+perl font-joiner.pl --encode utf8 Examples/Beowulf.txt
 perl font-joiner.pl --force Examples/Beowulf.txt
 ```

-The input text can be in most any character set.
+The input text can be in most any encoding.
 Only the Latin script is supported by the Briem Handwriting font, though, so most files will be saved as UTF-8, UTF-16 or Latin-1.
+Use `--decode=iso-8859-2` if you need to specify another encoding.

 The output will use the same encoding as the input if possible, or UTF-8 as a default.